Udit365/Learning-MDX/MDX_Basics/5_Calculated_Members_and_Named_Sets.md

 Calculated members are nothing but the calculations applied over the members of the cube.

+The calculated members can't be displayed as an axis but, its the calculated results that shows up on cells (as coordinates).

 For example, we can create members like "*Profit*", "*Profit percentage*","*Product count*" etc. which are nothing but the measures created on the members.

 We need to perform the following steps to create a calculated member in Visual Studio :